ashki23/General-notes/emacs.md

 (electric-pair-mode 1)
 ```

-Note that we can use `(setq make-backup-files nil)` to disable automatic
+Note that we can use `(setq make-backup-files nil)` and
-backup.
+`(electric-indent-mode -1)` to disable automatic backup and new lines
+auto-indentation.

 ## Commands